-To declare the existence of an emergency with respect to the need to increase certain appropriations in the Fiscal Year 2019 Budget Request Act.
+To declare the existence of an emergency with respect to the need to increase certain appropriations in the Fiscal Year 2019 Local Budget Act of 2018.

-RESOLVED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this resolution may be cited as the “Fiscal Year 2019 Revised Local Budget Emergency Declaration Resolution of 2019".
+RESOLVED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this resolution may be cited as the “Fiscal Year 2019 Revised Local Budget Adjustment Emergency Declaration Resolution of 2019".

 Sec.
-2. (a) The Office of the Chief Financial Officer provided quarterly revised revenue estimates since the approval of the Fiscal Year 2019 Local Budget Act that resulted in increased Fiscal Year 2019 revenues that are not allocated for a particular use.
+2. (a) The Office of the Chief Financial Officer provided quarterly revised revenue estimates that resulted in increased Fiscal Year 2019 revenues that are not allocated for a particular use.

-(b) In conjunction with the Proposed Fiscal Year 2019 Budget and Financial Plan, the Mayor proposed reducing budget authority for several agencies in Fiscal Year 2019 and identified additional amounts from fund balances and policy decisions to increase available resources.
+(b) In conjunction with the proposed Fiscal Year 2020 Budget and Financial Plan, the Mayor proposed reducing budget authority for several agencies in Fiscal Year 2019 and identified additional amounts from fund balances and policy decisions to increase available resources.

-(c) Fiscal Year 2019 resources resulting from these changes are used to help balance the proposed Fiscal Year 2019 Budget and Financial Plan, align agency budgets with expenditures in Fiscal Year 2019, and ensure timely repayment of the Contingency Cash Reserve Fund.
+(c) The Fiscal Year 2019 resources resulting from these changes are used to help balance the proposed Fiscal Year 2020 Budget and Financial Plan, align agency budgets with expenditures in Fiscal Year 2019, and ensure timely repayment of the Contingency Cash Reserve Fund.

 Sec.
-3. The Council of the District of Columbia determines that the circumstances enumerated in section 2 constitute emergency circumstances making it necessary that the Fiscal Year 2019 Revised Local Budget Adjustment Emergency Act of 2019 be adopted after a single reading.
+3. The Council of the District of Columbia determines that the circumstances enumerated in section 2 constitute emergency circumstances making it necessary that the Fiscal Year 2019 Revised Local Budget Emergency Adjustment Act of 2019 be adopted after a single reading.

 Sec.
 4. This resolution shall take effect immediately.